 Decaf will have less acid than regular coffee which is why it has more of a smooth taste as opposed to acidic like normal coffee and it will also have a lower amount of caffeine.

-Decaf coffee is more likely to be sold for places like offices, restaurants, and cafes so that different people can enjoy it without making everyone else feel the effects too much.
+Decaf coffee is more likely to be sold in places like offices, restaurants, and cafes so that different people can enjoy it without making everyone else feel the effects too much.

 People drink decaf coffee because they want something with less caffeine or for health reasons such as pregnancy, and medical conditions such as high blood pressure, heart disease, and diabetes.